-Kalbarri National Park is about 22 miles (36 km) west of the beautiful coastal town of Kalbarri and 84 miles (136 km) north of Geraldton Airport (GET) and about 290 miles (570 km) from Perth.
+Kalbarri National Park in Western Australia is about 22 miles (36 km) west of the beautiful coastal town of Kalbarri and 84 miles (136 km) north of Geraldton Airport (GET) and about 290 miles (570 km) from Perth.
 The park surrounds the Murchison River, where it meets the Indian Ocean with great 50 miles (80 km) gorge through the red and white bent sandstone to create scenic formation such as The Loop, Hawks Head, Z-Bend, and Nature’s Window.
 Kalbarri National Park is a perfect stop for Western Australia’s Coral Coast trippers that stretches from Turquoise in the south to the Exmouth in the north.

 Kalbarri is a special place for the Nanda Aboriginal people, as it has been for thousands of years.
 Today, the Nanda people welcome visitors who respect the cultural and natural heritage of Kalbarri National Park.